NixM0nk3y/cdk-custom-ssm-resource/README.md

-# AWS CDK SSM Param Cross Accounnt Sharing Construct
+# AWS CDK SSM Param Cross Account Sharing Construct

 An AWS CDK construct for creating a custom CF resource for sharing SSM parameters over a number of (trusted!) accounts.